-Bamboo coral like this can live to be more than 200 years old.
-Note the faint red laser dots at the four o'clock and ten o'clock positions.
-These give us a measurement scale (29 cm) for everything we collect.
+Bamboo coral can live to be more than 200 years old.
+Note the faint red laser dots on this image, located at the "four o'clock" and "ten o'clock" positions.
+The dots give us a measurement scale (29 cm) for everything we collect.
 Click image for larger view and image credit.

 Recovering Coral Samples